TomNuttall/aws-queue-demo/infastructure/README.md

   Cloudfront-cert must be used on us-east-1 region.
 - GitHub action runs on push to main branch.
   - deploy-frontend runs on change to dashboard folder
-    - Builds frontend, runs unit tests then deploys to S3 Buckets.
+    - Builds frontend, runs unit tests then deploys to S3 Bucket.
-    - Creates cloudfront invalidation on index.html after deploying to s3 bucket.
+    - Creates cloudfront invalidation on index.html after deploying to S3 bucket.
   - deploy-backend runs on change to lambda folder
     - Runs lambda unit tests then deploys Lambda.